 Arranging for in-home services can be both complicated and costly.
 It is for these reasons that you must work closely with the agency you choose to provide these services.
 Ask for help in qualifying for Medicaid and/or Medicare as well as advice on supplemental insurance plans.
 Your agency should also be able to craft a long-term financial strategy that protects family assets and eases the financial burden of keeping a loved one at home.

 Many people ask about the advantages of using an in-home care agency.
-We’re always quick to say home health care helps with faster recoveries, reduces future hospital admissions, and allows patients to be discharged sooner from the hospital.
+We’re always quick to say home care helps with faster recoveries, reduces future hospital admissions, and allows patients to be discharged sooner from the hospital.
 It also keeps those recovering from an injury or illness at home, where they feel safer and happier and can receive much-needed attention from family and friends.

 Likewise, people of all ages use in-home care, including those who have short-term health needs or need training on how to care for themselves following a new health diagnosis.
 Home care is also beneficial for new parents caring for preemies.